NextronSystems/thor-manual/scanning/excludes.rst

 Processes can be excluded with ``--exclude-process``.

-The flag can be specified multiple times and expects a regular expression each time.
-These regular expressions are applied to process name, image path, and command line; if any of these match, the process is not analyzed.
+The flag can be specified multiple times.
+Each instance expects a regular expression.
+The expressions are applied to the process name, image path, and command line.
+If any of these match, the process is not analyzed.

 Processes are also excluded if their executable file is excluded with ``--exclude-path``.